Cyberlorians/Articles/MaliciousActivityandSentinelP2.md

 ![](https://github.com/Cyberlorians/uploadedimages/blob/main/trafficpublicipinfokql.png)

-That last step I had you do has now led you to the log analytics workspace of Sentinel.
+That last step I had you do has led you to the log analytics workspace of Sentinel.
 Are the pre-reqs starting to make sense?
 What you are seeing below is a KQL query from the flow logs of 'MaliciousFlow' with IP, PublicIp, Location, ThreatType and Description.

 ![](https://github.com/Cyberlorians/uploadedimages/blob/main/networkwatcherquery.png)

+## Continue to Part-3: Malicious traffic in Sentinel.
+Coming Soon! ##